 I have a wide range of experience in the area of community development finance.

 I represent investors, developers, community development entities, and leverage lenders in the structuring, closing, and unwinding of community development projects utilizing both federal and state NMTCs across the country.
-Representative transactions include grocery stores, theaters, museums, and commercial/retail office complexes.
+Representative transactions include grocery stores, theaters, museums, hotels, medical complexes, and commercial/retail office complexes.

 I represent investors, developers, and bridge lenders in the structuring and closing of historic rehabilitation projects across the country.
 Representative transactions include hospitals, charter and public schools, and the conversion of former industrial facilities into large-scale, mixed-use residential and commercial complexes.